Adolescent Girls Programme

 Help enrol 3,000 teenage girls

-Help us achieve our goal of reaching 3,000 teenage girls in conflict-affected countries by the end of 2025 with our new Adolescent Girls Programme.
+Help us reach 3,000 teenage girls in conflict-affected countries by the end of 2025 with our new Adolescent Girls Programme.

 Josephine joined the Adolescent Girls programme when she was 17.
 Photo: Women for Women International